-Q: How do I know if NuCypher is a good fit for my use case?¶
+Q: How do I know if the PRE Application is a good fit for my use case?¶

-Q: How is NuCypher different from more traditional public key infrastructure (PKI)?¶
+Q: How is PRE different from more traditional public key infrastructure (PKI)?¶

 For an in-depth analysis of this topic, see our blog post entitled “Three things that NuCypher’s “Ursula” can do that vanilla public-key cryptography can’t”.

 Q: If a dApp utilizes the PRE Application, is there an ETH gas fee associated with each re-encryption of encrypted data?¶